 Here are some other questions that I frequently hear about how to roast Brussels sprouts.
 If you have any others, share them in the comments and I will add them to the post.

 - Can the bacon be cooked separately?
 If you prefer the cook the bacon beforehand, just cook it in a skillet until it is cooked to your liking.
-Set aside and toss with the Brussels sprouts when they come out of the oven.
+Set aside and toss the bacon pieces with the Brussels sprouts when they come out of the oven.

 - 1 lb. fresh Brussels sprouts